PRL-PRG/djanco/examples/README.md

     }
 ```

-The we can plug it into the coordinating function like this:
+Then we can plug it into the coordinating function like this:

 ```rust
    let projects: Vec<Project> = filter_sort_and_sample(&database, filter, sorter, sampler)